-In our first podcast, Jake and I had the pleasure of interviewing 30 year veteran Rick Gentry, real estate broker from Cushman Wakefield.
+In our first podcast, Jake and I had the pleasure of interviewing 30-year veteran Rick Gentry, a Real Estate Broker from Cushman Wakefield.
 We were fortunate to land Rick on our very first deal, a 25 unit multi-family property.
 Little did we know that Rick would be an integral part of the next few deals we closed on.
-We learned early on that a Real Estate broker is a vital team member and indispensable for your success in multi-family investing.
+Early on, we learned that a Real Estate Broker is a vital team member and indispensable for your multi-family investing success.

-In this article, we are going to describe what qualities to seek out in a broker, what you as an investor need to bring to the table to attract these top notch brokers, and what kinds of questions you should ask your broker.
+In this article, we will describe what qualities to seek out in a broker, what you as an investor need to bring to the table to attract these top-notch brokers, and what kinds of questions you should ask your broker.

-Rick has extensive experience in all facets of real estate, from land development, to construction, to managing and selling apartments.
-He started out with smaller properties, but he saw as we did the potential in multifamily investing.
-The fact that he owned and managed apartments was the one deciding factor that attracted us to Rick and we knew that he would locate deals for us based on our specific criteria.
+Rick has extensive experience in all facets of real estate, from land development to construction, to managing and selling apartments.
+He started with smaller properties, but he saw as we did the potential in multi-family investing.
+The fact that he owned and managed apartments was the one deciding factor that attracted us to Rick, and we knew that he would locate deals for us based on our specific criteria.

 He also was vital in building our team members.
 He was able to refer a home inspector, a mortgage broker, and certain contractors because he had those contacts from his previous deals.
 Rick speaks the lingo of a real estate investor, and words such as Cap Rates and Cash on Cash returns are part of his vocabulary.

-Brokers are a key member of your team also because they can bring you deals before they hit the market, thus allowing for less competition and a better purchase price.
-Deals that have not been listed yet are called “pocket deals”.
-The broker is keeping these deals in his or her pocket and is going to shop this deal to his preferred buyers, hopefully you.
+Brokers are a key member of your team because they can bring you deals before they hit the market, thus allowing for less competition and a better purchase price.
+Deals that have not been listed yet are called “pocket deals.”
+The broker keeps these deals in his or her pocket and will shop this deal to his preferred buyers, hopefully, you.

 Where do you find a qualified real estate broker?
 Here are a couple of places.

 - Loopnet.
 This website does not have many great deals, but it does have brokers that list properties.
 We scour for brokers that have multiple listings in a particular market and then make contact.
-WE build repoire with the broker and give him our pitchbook so he knows we are serious players and he
+WE build rapport with the broker and give him our pitchbook, so he knows we are serious players, and he thinks of us.

 - Other Team Members: Ask other team members for a referral.
 Usually, a management company can recommend brokers in their market.
 Other team members to ask are Home Inspectors, Lawyers, contractors, and mortgage brokers.

-- IREM.org: great website that lists management companies.
-It is a good start to interview potential management companies in your market
+- IREM.org: a great website that lists management companies.
+It is a good start to interview potential management companies in your market.

 How do you start up a conversation with a broker?

 Hi, my name is Jake.
-I am an investor in the Knoxville, TN area and I am looking to purchase apartment buildings in your market.
+I am an investor in the Knoxville, TN area, and I am looking to purchase apartment buildings in your market.
 We like to buy B and C type properties that contain between 30 to150 units.
-We like to buy properties that have at least a 10% cash on cash return and a cap rate of at least 8.
-We specialize in purchasing apartments that are run by mom and pops, which allow us to add value and increase the cash flow.
+We like to buy properties with at least a 10% cash on cash return and a cap rate of at least 8.
+We specialize in purchasing apartments run by mom and pops, which allow us to add value and increase the cash flow.

-Would you have any properties that fit this criteria?
+Would you have any properties that fit this criterion?